 Once you have a handle on your corporate structure, you'll be able to determine what kind of deductions you may be able to take.
 For instance, companies expecting to make considerable profits this year may want to invest in new equipment before the end of December, says Deutz.

 Why?
-Because some companies may qualify for a one-time deduction of $500,000 according to section 179 of the tax code.
-While that can be claimed any year, if you're having an especially profitable in 2018, you may want to consider using that deduction sooner rather than later, he says.
+Because some companies may qualify for a one-time deduction of $1,000,000 according to section 179 of the tax code.
+While that can be claimed any year, if you're having an especially profitable year, you may want to consider using that deduction sooner rather than later, he says.

 Update your business plan

-Taxes are just one part of creating a 2018 plan.
+Taxes are just one part of creating a current year plan.
 Another big one?
-Figuring out your business plan for 2018.
+Figuring out your business plan for this year and future years.

 As every entrepreneur knows, companies are constantly evolving and every year brings new opportunities and challenges – the more you can plan ahead the better prepared you'll be, says David Cameron, senior vice-president and head of business banking at City National Bank.